JustenRickert/justenrickert-old-user-page/_posts/2017-06-07-industry-technologies.md

 > > describe or draw attention to (a product, service, or event) in a public
 > medium in order to promote sales or attendance.

-Given these definition it should be clear that the words satisfy the problem I am having.
+Given these definitions it should be clear that the words satisfy the problem I am having.
 I must make the people of this particular context have a fashionable opinion of me.
 If relevant future employers feel that I am up-to-date on the current technologies and ideas, then they will be more apt to hire me.
-It is the usage of appropriate buzzwords which gives them such an opinion of me given that I can manage to advertise myself effectively; so I should attempt to grok such a vocabulary and formulate a way to show myself such that all of my relevant qualities are on display.
+It is the usage of appropriate buzzwords which gives them such an opinion of me given that I can manage to advertise myself effectively; so I should attempt to grok such a vocabulary and formulate a way to show myself off such that all of my relevant qualities are on display.

 The Future
 ----------

 > <span class="ipa">__no·o·sphere__ / ˈnōəˌsfir/ _noun_</span>